Sailing the Wine-Dark Aegean Sea

 Simple food, perfectly prepared, a classic Greek salad.

 Even in a casual place like this, the food is as much presentation as taste treat.
-Everything looks great as it is carried out of the kitchen.
+Everything looks great carried out of the kitchen.
 Octopus, calamari, shrimps and more appear in plentiful quantities.
-All are finished off by perfectly prepared sea bream, the local gourmet fish of choice.
+Finished off by perfectly prepared sea bream, the local gourmet fish of choice.

 What eventually strikes me about Greek food is the sheer variety, the boundlessness of creative ways to prepare it.